Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Treatment is aimed at removing excess fluid from the patient’s body.
 The treatment regimen for the disease is selected taking into account the reasons that caused this pathological condition.

-Hypovolemia of the thyroid gland - what is it
+Hypovolemia of the thyroid gland - what is it?

-Hypovolemia of the thyroid gland (hypovolemia) is a decrease in the organ of the endocrine system, an extremely rare pathology diagnosed by endocrinologists.
+Hypovolemia of the thyroid gland (hypovolemia) is a decrease in the organ endocrine system, an extremely rare pathology diagnosed by endocrinologists.
 The disease is characterized by a change in the size of a vital organ.
 The thyroid gland decreases in size.

 Normal size of the thyroid gland (healthy organ):